peeranat-dan/better-auth-starter/README.md

 ### Railway Template (recommended)
 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/VOQsdL?referralCode=4ArgSI)

+(If you aren't hosting on Railway or isn't using the Railpack builder you can safely delete the `railpack.json` file)

 ### Self host
 1. Clone or fork this repository
 2. Set up the required environment variables